EllairaT/project-resistance/README.md

 * Download this project and extract using a file archiver such as 7zip (as Windows has issues with the file path names being too long).
 * In project settings, API compatibility level must be set to .NET 4.x for Mirror to work

+ ## Known Issues
+ * Cards in card slots sometimes does not interact with the mouse when hovered over.
+Issue does not resolve even when disabling raycast target / disabling interactable on the Image and Button components of the card slot.

 ## Authors
 * ### Product Owner
   * #### Ellaira Torio